Gisma University of Applied Sciences: Acquisition by Global University Systems

-GISMA was saved from bankruptcy in September 2013 when it was bought by the for-profit education company Global University Systems (GUS).
+GISMA joined Global University Systems (GUS) in 2013, with the group committing to support the institution's development as an independent higher education provider.
 The partnership with Leibniz Universität Potsdam ended, apart from a weekend MBA programme which had enrolled students prior to the GUS takeover and ran until they completed their degrees in 2015.
 Following the takeover, GISMA formed new partnerships with several other European institutions (including two owned by GUS) to deliver and award its degrees.
 Maurits van Rooijen, chief academic officer of GUS, was appointed its acting rector.
 A second site was opened in Berlin in 2017.
-As of 2019, it is located on the campus of University of Applied Sciences Europe.
-In early 2019 GISMA opened a UK centre at the University of Law's Bloomsbury campus where it delivers executive education and business short courses.
+As of 2019, Gisma shares a campus with the University of Applied Sciences Europe.
+In early 2019 GISMA opened a UK centre at the University of Law's Bloomsbury campus where it delivers executive education and business short courses, accredited by the British Accreditation Council.

-In 2021, GISMA Business School received official ‘University of Applied Sciences’ status which allows the school to offer bachelor's and master's degrees at its locations in Potsdam and Berlin, as well as a range of Hochschule programmes which focus on digital transformation, business, technology and agribusiness.’
+In 2021, GISMA Business School received official ‘University of Applied Sciences’ status which allows the school to offer bachelor's and master's degrees at its locations in Potsdam and Berlin, as well as a range of Hochschule programmes which focus on digital transformation, business, and agribusiness.